bvr/bvr.github.io/_posts/2023-01-29-real-stemmer.md

 > The Snowball compiler translates a Snowball program into source code in another language - currently Ada, ISO C, C#, Go, Java, Javascript, Object Pascal, Python and Rust are supported.

-There is many language stemmers implemented using this tool, then compiled into C and provided via modules to other programming languages, like perl.
+There are many language stemmers implemented using this tool, then compiled into C and provided via modules to other programming languages, like perl.
 Here is an example using [Lingua::Stem::UniNE::CS][2] module for Czech language based on Snowball stemmer created at University of Neuchâtel.
 It tries to stem all words from czech annotation of **Taipan** book by James Clavell.

 ```perl
 use v5.16;